-How Does Fruit Affect Blood Sugar?
+How Does Fruit Affect Blood Sugar and Glycemic Index?

 Fruit gets a bad rep for its high sugar content.
 While certain fruits contain a lot of sugar, their other nutrients offset its effects.

 When you eat fruit, your body absorbs its fructose and converts it into glucose, a form of blood sugar.
-This glucose is then released into your bloodstream, causing your blood sugar to rise—which is exactly what you want to avoid if you have diabetes.
+This glucose is then released into your bloodstream, causing your blood sugars to rise—which is exactly what you want to avoid if you have diabetes.

 However, fruit also contains fiber, which offsets this blood spike by slowing down the converted glucose as it enters your bloodstream.
 This makes fruits a healthier snack than other high-carb options that lack fiber, like soda, candy, or processed sweets.